serlo/.github/profile/README.md

 ## We are hiring – digital education needs you

 We are looking for backend and frontend developers who want to be part of our mission.
 Have a look at our [open position for software developers](https://serlo.jobs.personio.de/job/779143) where you are also able to apply.
-Have a look at what you can expect from a work at Serlo Education:
+Our core values show what you can expect from a job at Serlo Education.